reichlab/flusight/README.md

 files in the
 [format]((https://github.com/cdcepi/FluSight-forecasts/blob/master/2016-2017_submission_template.csv))
-used by [CDC FluSight Challenge](https://predict.phiresearchlab.org/), extracts entities needed for visualization and generates a minified webpage ready for any static hosting service.
+used by [CDC FluSight Challenge](https://predict.phiresearchlab.org/), extracts entities needed for visualization and generates a minified webpage ready for static hosting.
+The visualizer uses an intermediate file, summarizing the predictions, which can be generated either by the set of scripts in the repository (which uses CDC's prediction format) or by the user.

 The live version associated with this github repository